 With TimeCache, you enter time and expenses in a Daily Log that's like an electronic timesheet with a variety of options, from entering everything manually to letting TimeCache time you as you work.
 The PandWare software is also flexible.
 Whether you're a mouse person or a keyboard person, TimeCache offers shortcuts such as auto-fill, popup lists and an optional quick-fill feature in the Daily Log.
 If you work on a retainer basis with any of your clients, TimeCache offers tools for handling them.

-New Detail tracking, introduced in TimeCache 8.0.4, gives you the option to record and selectively display as much information as you like.
+Detail tracking gives you the option to record and selectively display as much information as you like.
 The software lets you store details in association with every time or expense entry you record.
 You can choose to add any number of the details you record for an entry to its descriptive note.
 Or you can copy them to the clipboard or save them to a file for use in another application.
 With the Details feature you can:

 ° Share with a group.
 If you work on group projects, you probably need to document changes to update others in the group.
 You can record your changes as TimeCache Details as you go.
 When it's time to check in your work, you can copy your Details entries to the clipboard and paste them into a progress document (or as notes in a version control system), or save them to a separate file that you turn in with your work.